bcaffo/ds4bme_intro/syllabus.md

 # Introduction to data science syllabus

 ## Lectures

-There are six lectures in this component of the class.

 0. Introduction to data science for BME
     a.
 Git and github, version control
     b.
 Exploratory data analysis